Intrinsically disordered proteins: Disorder annotation

 Intrinsic disorder can be either annotated from experimental information or predicted with specialized software.
-Disorder prediction algorithms can predict Intrinsic Disorder (ID) propensity with high accuracy (approaching around 80%) based on primary sequence composition, similarity to unassigned segments in protein x-ray datasets, flexible regions in NMR studies and physico-chemical properties of amino acids.
+Disorder prediction algorithms can predict intrinsic disorder (ID) propensity with high accuracy (approaching around 80%) based on primary sequence composition, similarity to unassigned segments in protein x-ray datasets, flexible regions in NMR studies and physico-chemical properties of amino acids.

 Disorder databases

 Databases have been established to annotate protein sequences with intrinsic disorder information.
 The DisProt database contains a collection of manually curated protein segments which have been experimentally determined to be disordered.
 MobiDB is a database combining experimentally curated disorder annotations (e.g. from DisProt) with data derived from missing residues in X-ray crystallographic structures and flexible regions in NMR structures.

 Predicting IDPs by sequence

 Separating disordered from ordered proteins is essential for disorder prediction.
 One of the first steps to find a factor that distinguishes IDPs from non-IDPs is to specify biases within the amino acid composition.
 The following hydrophilic, charged amino acids A, R, G, Q, S, P, E and K have been characterized as disorder-promoting amino acids, while order-promoting amino acids W, C, F, I, Y, V, L, and N are hydrophobic and uncharged.
 The remaining amino acids H, M, T and D are ambiguous, found in both ordered and unstructured regions.
-A more recent analysis ranked amino acids by their propensity to form disordered regions as follows (order promoting to disorder promoting): W, F, Y, I, M, L, V, N, C, T, A, G, R, D, H, Q, K, S, E, P.
+A more recent analysis ranked amino acids by their propensity to form disordered regions as follows (order promoting to disorder promoting): W, F, Y, I, M, L, V, N, C, T, A, G, R, D, H, Q, K, S, E, P. As it can be seen from the list, small, charged, hydrophilic residues often promote disorder, while large and hydrophobic residues promote order.

 This information is the basis of most sequence-based predictors.
-Regions with little to no secondary structure, also known as NORS (NO Regular Secondary structure) regions, and low-complexity regions can easily be detected.
+Regions with little to no secondary structure, also known as NORS (no regular secondary structure) regions, and low-complexity regions can easily be detected.
 However, not all disordered proteins contain such low complexity sequences.